nicholasohjj/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorTrack is a **desktop app designed for freelance tutors to manage students, lessons, and assignments efficiently**.
-It is optimized for use via a **Command Line Interface (CLI)** while still providing the benefits of a **Graphical User Interface (GUI)**.
-If you can type fast, TutorTrack can help you manage your tutoring tasks faster than traditional GUI apps.
+TutorTrack is a **desktop application designed for freelance tutors** to efficiently manage their students, lessons, and assignments.
+It combines the speed of a **Command Line Interface (CLI)** with the convenience of a **Graphical User Interface (GUI)**, making it ideal for tutors who prefer typing over mouse interactions.
+If you can type fast, TutorTrack will help you manage your tutoring tasks faster than traditional GUI apps.
 ### Target Users

 TutorTrack is designed for: